 Enron Power Marketing, Inc. (EPMI) is requesting bids for a tolling agreement utilizing EPMI’s New Albany, MS Peaking Facility.
 The enclosed bid package includes a Draft Term Sheet, a Bid Response Sheet, an Information Memorandum, and a Confidentiality Agreement.
 The items listed below are the only terms that may be adjusted by a Bidder in the submission of a bid to EPMI.

-Tolling Term: The Term of the Agreement may be for either three years (36 months) or five years (60 months), beginning February [19], 2001 and ending either February 28, 2004 or February 28, 2006.
+Tolling Term: The Term of the Agreement may be for either three years (36 months), five years (60 months) or ten years (120 months), beginning March 1, 2001 and ending February 28, 2004, February 28, 2006 or February 28, 2011.

-Monthly Demand Charge: The Monthly Demand Charge should be stated in $/Kw-month for either the three, five year term and will be evaluated according to overall value to EPMI.
+Monthly Demand Charge: The Monthly Demand Charge should be stated in $/Kw-month for either the three, five or ten year term and will be evaluated according to overall value to EPMI.
 Bids will have a minimum requirement of $6.00/Kw-month regardless of term.

-Guaranteed Availability: The Guaranteed Availability is stated as a maximum 95% for the months of June, July, August, September, and December; and will be 75% for each other month.
+Guaranteed Availability: The Guaranteed Availability is stated as a maximum 95% for the months of May, June, July, August, September, and December; and will be 75% for each other month.
 However, these respective percentages can be adjusted by the Bidder and will be taken into consideration in the bid evaluation process.